TARO SUZUKI / MARY HEILMANN / FRIENDS

 Suzuki came of age in the midst of the charged and explosive beginnings of New York’s 1960s performance scene, first learning to mix color for liquid projections that illuminated concerts by the Grateful Dead and Sly & the Family Stone.
 Following art school, Suzuki pursued these early interests both in his work and by singing lead for the punk band “Youthinasia”.

-Following is an excerpt of a conversation between Suzuki, Heilmann, Levine, Komoski, Clark, Cannon, Hankwitz, Keister, Botts, and Kaack.
+Following is an excerpt of a conversation between Taro Suzuki, Mary Heilmann, Jill Levine, Bill Komoski, Mary Clark, Elizabeth Cannon, Jenny Hankwitz, Steve Keister, Gregory Botts, Karen Hesse Flatow, and Nicole Kaack.
 For the full transcript, please follow this link.
+This conversation was held in conjunction with the exhibition Taro Suzuki / Charlotte Hallberg.

 Karen Hesse Flatow: Did we talk about the Zen and the rage?
 What was that?